The Fat for Healthy Aging: MCT

 You may have heard of MCT oil, but why should you care?

-MCT stands for "medium chain triglyceride", or MCFAs, "medium chain fatty acids", a type of saturated fat that is one of the buzziest oils right now due to the ketogenic diet popularity, and for their contributions towards healthy aging.
+MCT stands for “medium chain triglyceride”, or MCFAs, “medium chain fatty acids”.
+It is a type of saturated fat that is one of the buzziest oils right now due to the ketogenic diet popularity, and for their contributions towards healthy aging.
 MCT are easy to digest and even easier to add to your diet.

-Fatty acids serve various purposes in the body, such as building and protecting cell membrane structure, generating energy, and the formation of nerve cells - all imperative aspects of aging.
-MCTs (or MCFAs) have been greatly missing from people's diets in the Western world due to the NO FAT/LOW FAT movement in recent years.
-It's been a widely held idea that saturated fats are a "no go" no matter what, leading to a deficiency in MCFAs in the modern diet.
-This has had a disatrous effect on how we age, not only inside the body, but showing on the outside as well in our hair and skin.
+But, MCT have been greatly missing from people’s diets in the Western world due to the “no fat” and “low fat” movements in recent years.
+Until recently, it’s been a widely held idea that saturated fats are a “no go” no matter what, leading to a deficiency in healthy fats in the modern diet.
+This has had a disastrous effect on how we age, not only inside the body, but appearing on our skin, hair, and nails, too.

 Why Saturated Fats Are Important for Aging

-For years, LCTs (polyunsaturated, long chain fatty triglycerides) have been leading the way in healthy aging for their whole-body benefits.
-We know that long chain fatty acids, like those found in omega-3 fish oil help flight inflammation, protect the skin from sun damage and wrinkles, and promote hydration that's shown from the inside out.
-Just like LCTs from fish oil, MCTs from organic coconut oil have benefits related to heart health, obesity prevention, and brain health.
+Just like LCT from fish oil, MCT from organic coconut oil has benefits related to heart health, weight control, and brain health.
 Ever wonder why some individuals, no matter their age, seem to have a healthy beautiful glow in their skin and strong, healthy hair?
 The secret is essential fats from MCT and LCT.
 The good news is that these essential fatty acids are now easier than ever to get into your anti-aging diet.

 Healthy saturated and polyunsaturated fats help boost skin hydration, as well as protect collagen retention and age-sensitive tissues.
-For this reason, members of our staff add a teaspoon of coconut oil, and Norway Pure Omega-3 softgels to their Amino Collagen C routine every morning.
+For this reason, we created Collagen Creamer + MCT Oil (vanilla), and Norway Pure Omega-3 softgels.

 What Is the Best Source of MCT OIl?